 This week let’s write a bottleneck poem.
 There’s plenty of inspiration to be found in a bottle but sometimes it all comes at once.
 Maybe a traffic poem or the three stooges going through a door or maybe that delicate tapering shape will prompt something.
 Post what pours out in the comments below.

 I’ve scheduled this prompt to post at the moment of the equinox.
 If you’re reading this in the northern hemisphere, welcome to autumn.
 In the south, spring has sprung.
 This week let’s a write an equinox poem.
 While day and night are equal today, this is a time of change.
 Post where you’re going in … Continue reading

 This week let’s write an embarrassing poem.
 Let’s be proud of the poem but describe some event or situation of which you are less than proud.
 Or own it!
 Just because you forgot your trousers doesn’t mean you didn’t ace the test.
 Post your poem in the comments below.

 This week let’s write a scattered poem.
 Maybe there’s a poem of things scattered about or maybe the poem gets distracted halfway through itself.
 Whatever you find, post it in the comments below.

 This week let’s a poem about duty.
 (No sniggering in the back.)
 We all have duties to perform, some pleasant, some not so.
 Consider it your duty to post a poem in the comment below.

-This week let’s write a beam poem.
-Beams can be solid and structural or as insubstantial as moonlight.
-Post your choice in the comments below.
+This week let’s write a growth poem.
+To be alive is to grow and to write.
+Post your growing children in the comments below.